Disease Guide ·Hip Dysplasia ·2026

 Hip Dysplasia in Cats - symptoms, vet costs & insurance

-Hip dysplasia surgery costs $3,000-$6,000 — and yes, cats get it too.
-Most people think hip dysplasia is a dog problem, but it's more common in cats than most vets admit.
-The hip joint doesn't form properly, leading to looseness, cartilage damage, and arthritis.
-Large breeds like Maine Coons are especially prone.
-Conservative treatment runs $500-$1,500, but severe cases need surgery.
+Hip dysplasia surgery costs $3,000-$6,000 - and yes, cats get it too.
+The hip joint doesn't form properly, causing looseness and cartilage damage.
+Large breeds like Maine Coons are most prone.
+Conservative treatment costs $500-$1,500; severe cases need surgery.

 Hip Dysplasia - vet costs and insurance